 However, autism is happening to MY child (note that I did not say “happened”; autism happens to my boy every single second of his life) so I don’t have to be happy about it, majestic nature or not.

-And by the way, I absolutely love my boy, but I hate what autism does to him…
+And by the way, I absolutely love my boy, but as I said, How much do I hate autism? (read the post before yelling at me)…